CHAPTER TWO – Federal Transfer Tax Structure

 Income Tax Basis Issues

-Other options re tax basis at death?
-P. 64.
+Other tax policy alternatives re tax basis at death?
+P. 62.

 Income Tax Basis Issues